The premium is usually 0.3¢/kWh

 2. Prefer plans that source ≥80% from in-state renewables.

-3. Check the premium math at your real usage — it might surprise you.
+3. Check the premium math at your real usage.
+It might surprise you.

 The climate math is real.
 The economic math is closer than you think.